Signal and Track Switch Repairers

 • Wear Common Protective or Safety Equipment such as Safety Shoes, Glasses, Gloves, Hearing Protection, Hard Hats, or Life Jackets — 99% responded “Every day.”

-• Sounds, Noise Levels Are Distracting or Uncomfortable — 67% responded “Every day.”
+• Exposed to Sounds, Noise Levels that are Distracting or Uncomfortable — 67% responded “Every day.”

-• In an Enclosed Vehicle or Equipment — 73% responded “Every day.”
+• In an Enclosed Vehicle or Operate Enclosed Equipment — 73% responded “Every day.”

-• Structured versus Unstructured Work — 67% responded “A lot of freedom.”
+• Determine Tasks, Priorities and Goals — 67% responded “A lot of freedom.”

 • Freedom to Make Decisions — 60% responded “A lot of freedom.”

-• Very Hot or Cold Temperatures — 69% responded “Every day.”
+• Exposed to Very Hot or Cold Temperatures — 69% responded “Every day.”

 • Spend Time Using Your Hands to Handle, Control, or Feel Objects, Tools, or Controls — 49% responded “Continually or almost continually.”